viniciusyoshioka/react-native-selection-mode/README.md

 ### Interface `UseSelectableItem`

 The object's type returned by [`useSelectableItem`](#hook-useselectableitem).
 It contains functions to be used by a selectable list item.
-Those functions manages when to call `onClick`, `onSelect` and `onDeselect` according to selection mode and the item's selection, as the same click event can represent diferent action in the context of selection mode.
+Those functions manages when to call `onClick`, `onSelect` and `onDeselect` according to selection mode and the item's selection, as the same click event can represent different action in the context of selection mode.

 - `onPress`